tskit-dev/msprime/docs/ancestry.md

 ```

 The keys in the dictionary can also be the string names of the
+population (see the :ref:`sec_demography_populations_identifiers` section
-population, which is useful when we are simulating from empirically
+), which is useful when we are simulating from empirically
 estimated models.
 For example, here create a {class}`.Demography` object
 based on a species tree, and then draw samples using the species names.